lindbrook/packageRank/README.md

 Details and code for replication can be found in issue [\#69](https://github.com/r-hub/cranlogs/issues/69).

-Assuming the logs are “correct”, why these two problems emerged is unclear.
-For now, `packageRank::cranDownloads()` fixes both by default via the `fix.cranlogs = TRUE` argument.
+Assuming the logs are “correct”, why this problem emerged is unclear.
+For now, `packageRank::cranDownloads()` fixes this by default via the `fix.cranlogs = TRUE` argument.

 ### VII - et cetera